ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 processing scripts
 (\url{https://github.com/dontminchenit/CCFAlignmentToolkit}).

-### Continuously mapping the DevCCF detrojectory with a velocity flow model
+### Continuously mapping the DevCCF developmental trajectory with a velocity flow model

-Recently, the Developmental Common Coordinate Framework (DevCCF) was introduced to the mouse brain research community as a public resource [@Kronman:2023aa] comprising symmetric atlases of multimodal image data and anatomical segmentations defined by developmental ontology.
+Recently, the Developmental Common Coordinate Framework (DevCCF) was introduced to the mouse brain research community as a public resource [@Kronman:2023aa] comprising symmetric atlases of multi-modal image data and anatomical segmentations defined by developmental ontology.
 These templates sample the mouse embryonic days E11.5, E13.5, E15.5, E18.5 and postnatal days P4, P14, and P56.
-Modalities include light sheet flourescence miscroscopy (LSFM) and at least four MRI contrasts per developmental stage.
+Modalities include LSFM and at least four MRI contrasts per developmental stage.
 Anatomical parcellations are also available for each time point and were generated from ANTsX-based mappings of gene expression and other cell type data.
 Additionally, the P56 template was integrated with the AllenCCFv3 to further enhance the practical utility of the DevCCF.
 These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion.

 Given the temporal gaps in the discrete set of developmental atlases, we also provide an open-source framework for inferring correspondence within the